Automattic/woocommerce-payments/readme.txt

 * Fix - Paying with a saved card for a subscription with a free trial will now correctly save the chosen payment method to the order for future renewals.
 * Add - Payment Request Button support for US merchants (Apple Pay, Google Pay, Microsoft Pay, and the browser standard Payment Request API).
 * Update - Not passing level3 data for non-US merchants.
+* Fix - Deposit overview now displays placeholder information instead of keep loading when an error happen.

 = 2.1.1 - 2021-03-23 =
 * Fix - Fatal error when a subscription is processed with action scheduler hook.